VisionLabs/FaceEngine/README.md

 Currently we support Linux.
 On Windows everything should work with Visual Studio 2015 but we do not test this platform.
 On Linux we tested this code with GCC 4.8.5.
 Other versions may work as well.
 Note, that the SDK is officially supported on RedHat Linux families (RHEL, CentOS, Fedora).

+**Python version**
+PythonBindings were tested with python 3.4 and python 3.6.
+Other versions may work as well(2.7 and higher).

 Only basic methods and classes of LUNA SDK were binded.